 General, recommended practices for the administration of A10 products are described in the Summary section above regarding these potential exposures.
 Other specific workarounds or mitigations are described below.

-For A10 products with an ACOS 4.1.x release and which are using local database authentication for administration, a workaround is available to restrict administrators’ use of the External Health Monitor feature.
+For A10 products with an ACOS 4.1.x release, before 4.1.4-GR1, and which are using local database authentication for administration, a workaround is available to restrict administrators’ use of the External Health Monitor feature.

 For such configurations, include the following Role-Based Access (RBA) configuration constraint for all ACOS administrators except those sufficiently trusted to ensure that the ACOS system is not exposed to potentially malicious code, either by their malicious use or by compromise of their administrative systems.